zeptron/zeptron.github.io/docs/doc1.md

 ---
 id: doc1
-title: Use
+title: Get started - how it works
-sidebar_label: Use
+sidebar_label: How it works
 ---

-Sign up with Google at [zeptron.co](https://www.zeptron.co) or create an account with an email addres, username and password.
+- Sign up with Google at [zeptron.co](https://www.zeptron.co) or create an account with an email address and password

-Pick a model from the library
+- Pick a model from the library

-Configure model options
+- Configure model options

-Provision it
+- Provision the model in one click

-Stream your data to the AI
+- Stream your data to the AI

-Receive results in JSON and through the Zeptron charting dashboard
+- Receive results in JSON or through the Zeptron charting dashboard

+It's really that simple!